DI Greece: Technical Support on deinstitutionalisation (DI) process in Greece

 Component 3: Training of key staff involved in the DI process

-- Training course for trainers of social workers working in community-based services (also available on our knowledge hub platform, D-LoT) EN GR
+- Training course for trainers of social workers working in community-based services (also available on our e-Learning platform, Knowledge Hub) EN GR

-- Training course for trainers of managers working in community-based services (also available on our knowledge hub platform, D-LoT) EN GR
+- Training course for trainers of managers working in community-based services (also available on our e-Learning platform, Knowledge Hub) EN GR

 - DI monitoring framework EN GR and subsequent training EN GR